adobe/asset-share-commons/_pages/asset-kit/workflows/index.md

 + __Page metadata (Asset Share Commons)__ updates the page's title and description with that of asset kit payload's.
 If an asset folder is the payload, the asset kit page's title is updated to the asset folder title, and asset kit page's description to the asset folder description.
 Similar behavior with asset collection as the payload.
 + __Banner component (Asset Share Commons)__ updates an "Asset share commons image component"(resource type of: `asset-share-commons/components/content/image`) on the page with an asset path.
 This expects the image component to be added to the [asset kit template's](#asset-kit-page-template-path) initial content.
-+ __Asset kit component (Asset Share Commons)__ updates the [Asset kit component](#blah) (resource type of: `asset-share-commons/components/asset-kit`) on the asset kit page with the path(s) to the asset kit payload, such that the asset kit component can display the correct assets.
-This expects the [Asset kit](#blah) component to be added to the [asset kit template's](#asset-kit-page-template-path) initial content.
++ __Asset kit component (Asset Share Commons)__ updates the [Asset kit component](../pages/index.md#asset-kit-component) (resource type of: `asset-share-commons/components/asset-kit`) on the asset kit page with the path to the asset kit payload.
+This expects the [Asset kit component](../pages/index.md#asset-kit-component) to be added to the [asset kit template's](#asset-kit-page-template-path) initial content.

 [Custom component updaters](#custom-component-updaters) can be developed to update asset kit pages in a bespoke manner.

 ## Asset kit replicator

-The __Asset Kit creator__ workflow step is responsible for replicating (either activating or deactivating) an an asset kit.
+The __Asset Kit creator__ workflow step is responsible for replicating (either activating or deactivating) an asset kit.
 The workflow step replicates the asset kit page, and all references, including the assets it displays.

 The use of this workflow step is optional, and/or other workflow steps, such as a review step, can be placed between the [Asset kit creator](#asset-kit-creator) step and this step.